opulo-inc/docs/content/en/openpnp/calibration/camera-fisheye-cal/index.md

 8. OpenPnP is now looking for the pattern of dots printed on the underside of the datum board.
 (Depending on how they're displaced in the image, OpenPnP will correct for lens distortion while the LumenPnP is running.)

 9. Hold your datum board under the top camera as shown below.
-Check the camera view in OpenPnP to move the pattern into focus.If the focal distance is too close such that you can't get the whole pattern in focus and in the field of view, screw in the lens a few turns and test again.
+Check the camera view in OpenPnP to move the pattern into focus.
+If the focal distance is too close such that you can't get the whole pattern in focus and in the field of view, screw in the lens a few turns and test again.
 If you're having trouble adjusting the focus, try using the community-created [lens adjustment tool](https://www.printables.com/model/208453-lumen-pnp-lens-adjustment-tool).

 10. OpenPnP will flash when it takes an image of the pattern, and will require you to take a few for an accurate calibration.
 Slowly move the calibration pattern around the camera's field of view until OpenPnP tells you that it's gathered enough photos.